mtirionMSFT/DocFxQuickStart/QuickStart/docs/getting-started/README.md

 ## 4. Compile the companion tools and run them

+> [!NOTE]
-> **NOTE:** To explain each step, we'll be going through the various steps in the next few paragraphs.
+> To explain each step, we'll be going through the various steps in the next few paragraphs.
 In the provided sample, a batch-file called **GenerateDocWebsite.cmd** is included.
 This script will take all the necessary steps to compile the tools, execute the checks, generate the table of contents and execute docfx to generate the website.

 To check for proper markdown formatting the **markdownlint-cli** tool is used.
 The command takes it's configuration from the `.markdownlint.json` file in the root of the project.
 To check all markdown files, simply execute this command: